 Pier collision accident

 - May 8, 2016, the CBS news media reported that while docking in home-port Baltimore MD (USA) the vessel crashed with the pier.
 It contacted a pier gangway (boarding bridge), causing it to fall (collapsed over 3 parked cars).
+Alo a mooring platform was damaged.
 No injuries were reported.
 At the time of the incident the gangway was not in use.
 The 3 affected vehicles belonged to port employees, and were empty.
-The ship sustained only minor damage and continued its itinerary program (7-day Bahamas cruise) as scheduled.
+The ship sustained a minor hull damage and continued its itinerary program (7-day Bahamas cruise) as scheduled.

 - Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).